Western or conventional medicine and precision medicine are two approaches doctors use to treat disease. They work in different ways.

 Precision medicine has a few benefits over traditional medicine.

-- It makes side effects less likely.
+- It likely means fewer side effects.
 Any drug you take has risks.
-What makes precision medicine better is that targeted drugs act directly on the disease.
+What makes precision medicine better is that targeted drugs target the abnormal proteins or genes and stop them from making new cancer cells.
 They don’t affect your entire body.
 And because you're more likely to find the right drug the first time, you won't have to take as many medicines.
-The fewer drugs you take, the lower the odds of side effects.
+The fewer drugs you take, the lower the odds of side effects and complications.

 When Will Precision Medicine Become Available?